tdahuynguyen/AZSocketIO/README.md

 * Supports websockets and xhr-polling transports
 * Is about alpha stage
 * Is heavily reliant on blocks for it's API
+* Has appledocs for all user facing classes
 * Welcomes patches and issues

 Dependencies